Ylvauk/git-intro/readme.md

 **How to publish to a remote repository on Github**

-1. Make a new directory inside your `sandbox/` directory with the same name as your remote repository from the previous step.
+1. Make a new directory inside your `sandbox/` directory with the same name as your remote repository you created on github.
 2. Create an `index.html` file and "save" it (add and commit).
 3. Ensure you have at least one commit (`git log` to verify)
 4. Follow the steps provided to add repo as a remote and push your local commits